-A person can eat watermelon as part of a keto diet, as long as they make sure the carbohydrate content fits within their desired macronutrient ratio.
+A person can eat watermelon on a keto diet, as long as they make sure the carbohydrate content fits within their desired macronutrient ratio.

 However, as with all fruits, watermelons naturally contain sugars.
 Therefore, people following a ketogenic diet may worry that eating watermelon could take them out of ketosis, the metabolic process that burns fat instead of carbs.